syncopika/piano_roll_browser/README.md

 a music sequencer inspired by LMMS, one of the best software applications ever!
 also influenced a bit by PxTone Collage, another great application!

-This project is a work-in-progress.
+This project is a work-in-progress :)

 ![screenshot of the piano roll](current.png "current look")